nicarq/sovereign-sdk/README.md

 ## What is the Sovereign SDK?

-The Sovereign SDK is a free and open-source toolkit for building rollups (both ZK and optimistic) **that is currently under development**.
+The Sovereign SDK is a toolkit for building rollups (both ZK and optimistic) **that is currently under development**.
 Sovereign SDK consists of three logical components:

 1. The Rollup Interface, a minimal set of interfaces that defines a rollup